 American Slang!
-Slang refers to words, phrases and uses that are regarded as very informal and often restricted to the special context or peculiar to a specified profession class…
+Slang refers to words, phrases, and uses that are regarded as very informal and often restricted to a special context or peculiar to a specified profession class…

 American Slang